space-wizards/docs/src/en/space-station-14/departments/service/proposals/chef.md

 - Mortar & Pestle - Used to grind various ingredients.
 - Waffle Maker - Used to press dough into a waffle shape.

-## Procedures, Recipes & Ingredients
+## Procedures & Ingredients

-This will include new ways to cook up existing dishes, new recipes, as well as new ingredients and their sources.
+This will include new ways to cook up existing dishes, as well as new ingredients and their sources.

 ### New Procedures